 - Got Potential?

-Are you up for new challenges and responsibilities?
+Interested in new challenges and responsibilities?
 The Wisconsin Conservation Warden Service provides exciting opportunities for specialization and promotion.
-These include (but aren’t limited to) training other wardens as a field training officer or tactical training instructor, participating on special teams such as our remotely operated underwater vehicle team or promoting to a recreational safety warden, investigator or supervisory position.
+These include (but aren't limited to) training other wardens as a field training officer or tactical training instructor, participating on special teams such as our remotely operated underwater vehicle (ROV) team, unmanned aerial system (UAS) team or tactical teams, or by promoting to a recreational warden, administrative warden, investigator or supervisory position.

-Conservation wardens are provided with quality state benefits, including some well-deserved time off from a busy work schedule.
+Conservation wardens are provided quality state benefits, including some well-deserved time off from a busy work schedule.
 Benefits also include various healthcare coverage options, sick leave, life insurance, retirement and investment plans.
-Planning for the future is important.
-We make it easy.
+The fringe benefits offered to State of Wisconsin employees are a significant and valuable part of an individual's compensation package.

 - You've Earned It

 Conservation warden schedules often include working long hours and can be unpredictable.
-Conservation wardens earn competitive wages and are eligible to earn overtime, as well as add-on pay for nights and weekends worked.
-We know it takes more than a 9 a.m. to 5 p.m. schedule to protect our state’s natural resources, and we’ve got you covered.
+Conservation wardens earn competitive wages and are eligible to earn overtime and add-on pay for nights and weekends worked.
+We know it takes more than a 9 a.m. to 5 p.m. schedule to protect our state's natural resources, and we've got you covered.

-The Wisconsin DNR’s Conservation Warden training program is approved for the GI Bill®.
-This means if you are hired, you may be eligible to use your GI Bill Benefits for On-the-Job-Training.
-Please see the above link for more information.
+The Wisconsin DNR's Conservation Warden training program is approved for the GI Bill®.
+If hired, you may be eligible to use your GI Bill Benefits for On-the-Job Training.

-- Warden Recruiting Updates - Want to know when wardens are recruiting and hiring, and receive our newsletter?
+- Warden Recruiting Updates - Want to know when wardens are recruiting and hiring?
+Sign up to receive our newsletter.